scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

     INFO - my_example - Result: 42
     INFO - my_example - Completed after 0:00:00

-For each run, relevant information such as parameters, package dependencies, host information, source code, and results are automatically captured and saved regularly by optional observers.
+For each run, relevant information such as parameters, package dependencies, host information, source code, and results are automatically captured.
-The Run also captures the stdout, custom information and fires events at regular intervals that observed for bookkeeping.
+The Run also captures the stdout, custom information and fires events at regular intervals that can be observed for bookkeeping, by optional *observers*.
 Several built-in observers are available for databases, disk storage, or sending out notifications.

 Configuration
 -------------
-An important goal of Sacred is to make it convenient to define, expose and use hyperparameters, which we will call the configuration of the experiment.
+An important goal of Sacred is to make it convenient to define, update and use hyperparameters, which we will call the *configuration* of the experiment.
 The main way to set up the configuration is through functions decorated with ``@ex.config``:

 .. code-block:: python